 Students are responsible to become familiar with information in all of the listed College documents and adhere to the policies contained in these documents.
 Bellin College reserves the right to make changes in its policies and procedures as conditions warrant.

-Disclaimer: Due to COVID-19, we reserve the right to alter the course schedule (theory, lab, or clinical) and delivery method of coursework on short notice due to the pandemic.
+Disclaimer: We reserve the right to alter the course schedule (theory, lab, or clinical) and delivery method of coursework on short notice.

-The Bellin College Post-Professional Physical Therapy Guide Handbook & Catalog 2020-2021
+The Bellin College Post-Professional Physical Therapy Guide Handbook & Catalog 2021-2022

 Table of Contents